Skip to Main Content

 The best home insurance companies in Miami

 To find the best home insurance in Miami, Florida, Bankrate’s insurance editorial team reviewed a group of insurers that still actively write home policies in Florida.
-We analyzed a range of factors, including average premium data from Quadrant Information Services (if available), coverage options and availability, digital tools and third-party ratings from J.D.
+The average rate data from Quadrant Information Services shows that homeowners in Miami pay $10,106 per year, or $842 each month, for a home insurance policy with a $300,000 dwelling limit.
+In addition to cost, we analyzed a range of factors, including coverage options and availability, digital tools and third-party ratings from J.D.
 Power and AM Best.
 Our research indicates that Chubb, Tower Hill and Kin are the three best home insurance companies in Miami.

 We assigned each provider a Bankrate Score on a five-point scale to give you the gist of a company at a glance.
 The higher the Bankrate Score, the better the company ranked in the key areas we mentioned earlier.
 However, be aware that your home insurance rate may vary based on a range of personal rating factors and ongoing challenges within the Florida home insurance market.